Cloudy-code123/Velocity/README.md

 5,Finally you need put velocity.jar into mod folder from your minecraft folder (if you do not have mod folder, you can create it) and then you can launch your game

-Usage: enter game and press "'" key it is next to ENTER key to turn on velocity
+Usage: press "'" key in game to turn on velocity it is next to ENTER key

 <img width="278" height="106" alt="images" src="https://github.com/user-attachments/assets/a227a5e1-1120-48ed-8ea4-30bd11489c9e" />